 Flash forward to today’s new methods of micro-investing, allowing anyone – yes, we said anyone – to get into the game without derailing their monthly budget.

-Two companies, Acorns, and Stash help novices chart new territories and make small investments that, over time, add up to big payouts.
+Two companies, Acorns and Stash, help novices chart new territories and make small investments that, over time, add up to big payouts.
+Here's what you need to know about investing with Acorns vs Stash.

-- Acorns only offer prebuilt investment portfolios that hold ETFs.
+- Acorns offers just 5 investment portfolios that hold low fee index funds.

 What Is Acorns?

-Acorns is an online robo advisor that allows you to start your portfolio with pennies – literally – and you don’t even need to rein in your spending.
+Acorns allows you to start your portfolio with pennies – literally – and you don’t even need to rein in your spending.
 In fact, when you spend, you’re actually investing, because the platform rounds up your purchases to the next dollar, then funnels it into your Acorns portfolio.

 It’s that simple.
-Not only that, but you can join for a monthly fee of $1 for Acorns Core, the central platform.
+Not only that, but you can join for a monthly fee of $1 for Acorns Lite, the basic platform.

 Acorns Core facilitates micro-investing of as little as one cent.
 Buy something for 99 cents, and Acorns will round it up to $1, with that extra coin tossed into your investment account.
 And if you’re a starving college student (or even if you’re well-fed), Acorns will waive that monthly fee.